seonhoon1002/preprocess_for_video_annotation/README.md

 </pre>

 ## File structure
 It is necessary to set video folder like bellow image
+It doesn't have to set xml file(If you have no xml, my model automatically ignore xml file)
 <pre>
 <code>
 src_video_folder